 2. REPORT NUMBER

 This is a unique GIA certification number that is subsequently logged on the global database of GIA certificates.
-This means that the GIA certificate can be tracked for life, wherever you are located.
+This means that the GIA certificate can be tracked, wherever you are located.

 3. SHAPE AND CUTTING STYLE